PLNech/incr/README.md

-# Incremental Games Factory 🏭
+# incr 🏭

+La incr factory

 A collection of interconnected incremental games built with Next.js and deployed on GitHub Pages.